-Exclusive - Swiss payment firm Global Blue to hire banks for 2018 listing: sources
+EXCLUSIVE: Swiss payment firm Global Blue to hire banks for 2018 listing - sources

 Reuters reported last year that Silver Lake and Partners Group, which has a minority stake in the business, had started sounding out possible bidders and had signed non-disclosure agreements with a series of interested parties.

-The sources said Silver Lake is now looking to press ahead with an IPO in the first half of 2018 but has yet to decide where to list the company.
+Now, the sources said, Silver Lake is looking to press ahead with an IPO in the first half of 2018 but has yet to decide where to list the company.

-The U.S. buyout fund sees an IPO as its preferred option, the sources said, and has no plans to launch a sales process this year.
+The U.S. buyout fund sees an IPO as its preferred option, the sources said.
+It has no plans to launch a sales process, said one of them.
+A sale of the company would fetch up to 3 billion euros ($3.46 billion), bankers have said.

 Global Blue serves tourists who buy luxury goods while abroad.
 It has been backed by private equity investors for the past nine years, with Silver Lake and Partners Group being the latest funds to come onboard in 2012.